robfletcher/grails-spring-events/readme.md

 ## Publishing events

 _Spring Events_ adds a bean called `asyncEventPublisher` to the Spring context.
-You can inject it into Grails artefacts in the same way as any other bean dependency.
+You can inject it into Grails artefacts and other Spring beans in the same way as any other bean dependency.
 To publish an event you just call the `publishEvent` method.

 To make things even easier the plugin adds a `publishEvent` dynamic method to every domain class, controller and service in the application.